 - Remember, it’s temporary.
-Keep in mind that your bare-bones budget isn’t permanent.
-It’s just there temporarily, until you get back on your feet.
+Your bare-bones budget isn’t permanent—it’s a short-term solution to get you back on your feet.

 - Track your wins.
 One of the benefits of a budget is that you can see your progress.
 Meeting daily, weekly, or monthly goals can motivate you to keep going.

 - Change your approach to social media.
-People often brag online, even when they’re struggling in real life.
-They post pictures of themselves on vacations or at restaurants.
-Logging off social media can help you avoid comparing yourself to others.
+Logging off social media can help you avoid comparing yourself with others.

-When your financial situation improves, you’re not going to regret the steps you took to save money.
+When your financial situation improves, you won’t regret the steps you took to save money.

 Step 4.
 Rebuild

-Once you’ve gotten out of debt, found a job, or stabilized your finances, you can start to rebuild.
+Once you’ve become debt-free, found a job, or stabilized your finances, you can start to rebuild.

-A financial crisis can be a wake-up call.
-It’s an opportunity to put yourself in a better spot than you were in before.
-Here’s how:
+Here’s how to put yourself in a better spot than you were in before.

 - Save your crisis budget.
-After you switch to a more livable budget, it’s a good idea to save a copy of your crisis budget.
-It can serve as inspiration to save money in the future.
-In addition, you’ll have a plan if you ever need it.
+After you switch to a livable budget, it’s a good idea to save a copy of your crisis budget to serve as inspiration for saving money in the future.
+In addition, you’ll have a backup plan if you ever need it.
 “You should be able to say, ‘If I lost my job, the first thing I’d do is cut cable.
 Then I’d cancel my gym membership.
 That will save X amount per month right away,’” Riley said.

 - Catch up on retirement contributions.
 If you’ve had a setback and used money from your retirement accounts, it’s important to build your savings back up.
 Under normal circumstances, we recommend saving 12% to 15% of your earnings for retirement.
 If you’re trying to make up for lost time, consider boosting the percentage you save (at least temporarily).
 Just be careful not to exceed the annual contribution limit.

 Digging your way out of a tough financial spot often takes time.
 You might need to work for months or years to reach your goals.
-That’s why it’s important to balance your hard work and sacrifice with a positive attitude.
+That’s why it’s important to create a new plan and stick to it.

 Here are few strategies to stay on track:

 - Reset your goals and expectations.
-Depending on your finances and your stage in life, that may mean waiting to renovate your home or skipping a vacation.
-Or it may mean living in a smaller house or planning to work past your (planned) retirement age.
+Depending on your finances, you may have to wait to renovate your home or skip a vacation.
+Or you may have to live in a smaller house or increase your planned retirement age.
 You might exceed your new goals.
-But you’re not a failure if you don’t.
+But it’s okay if you don’t.

-- Don’t think about it.
+- Build in “you” time.
 Many people have trouble enjoying life when they’re dealing with stress.
-Force yourself to forget about your finances for periods of time.
-Focus on other aspects of life instead.
+Force yourself to forget about your finances for a while.
+Focus on the aspects of life that make you happy instead.

 - Count your wins.
 Did you pay off a credit card?
 Get a new job?
 Go ahead and celebrate―just don’t throw your budget off track.
-As you make progress, take time to look back on where you started and how far you’ve come.
+As you make progress, take time to reflect on where you started and how far you’ve come.